NXPPlugNTrust/nano-package/README.rst

 **Examples on Zephyr OS**

-Integration of nano package in Zephyr OS is maintained in branch - **feature/zephyr-integration**
+Integration of nano package in Zephyr OS (Tested with release tag - zephyr-v3.0.0) is maintained in branch - **feature/zephyr-integration**

 Refer `simw-nanopkg/zephyr/readme.rst`.